Darnaway Castle: Medieval great hall

 The banqueting hall is the only remaining portion of the castle that was erected in 1450 by Archibald Douglas, Earl of Moray, and retains its medieval hammerbeam roof, making it one of only two medieval halls in Scotland with its original roof, "a specimen almost unique in Scotland."

 The forest of Darnaway was an important source of timber, and in March 1497 King James IV sent a priest David Arnot to supervise carpenters taking "great trees" for the royal artillery.
 In 1508 and 1509, timber was cut to build the king's ships.

 The Great Hall was re-roofed with "spune thak", wooden shingles hewn by a carpenter, at the command of James IV, and on 20 November 1501 the maidens of Forres came to Darnaway to sing for him.
 James IV kept his mistress Janet Kennedy at Darnaway with their children and her companion Katrine Douglas.
 In 1502 he sent a lutenist, Adam Dickson, to Darnaway to entertain them.
 In October 1504 he brought four Italian minstrels and an African drummer, known as the "More taubronar".
 The maidens of Forres danced for him and the next day, the maidens of Darnaway danced.

 On 13 October 1505, James IV played cards at Darnaway.
 New rushes were strewn in his chamber.
 On 16 October he watched dancing described as "capers" or "capparis" in the hall.
 James IV visited Darnaway again in September 1506, and the "maddines in Dernway" sang for him.
 James IV moved on to Elgin and then to the "Kirk of Logy", where women sang for him.

 The hall was already notable in 1562 when an English observer Thomas Randolph described it as, "verie fayer and large builded."
-Mary, Queen of Scots visited on 10 September 1562.
+Mary, Queen of Scots visited on 10 September 1562, and held a meeting of the Privy Council.
+She sent an order to John Gordon to surrender the castles of Findlater and Auchindoun.